 This unique course is hosted by the UC Davis International Law Programs and Public Intellectual Property Resource for Agriculture (PIPRA).
 Lecturers include world renowned instructors from the UC Davis School of Law and other prominent law schools, outstanding legal practitioners and business experts representing major U.S. firms.
 This program designed for lawyers and non-lawyers to attend together.

-The Licensing Academy program draws law school faculty from the University of California at Davis and includes outstanding legal practitioners and business and technology transfer experts representing local, regional, national and international technology transfer-related organizations, companies and legal firms.
+This program draws law school faculty from the University of California, Davis, as well as outstanding legal practitioners and business and technology transfer experts representing local, regional, national and international technology transfer-related organizations, companies and legal firms.

 Classes are held at the University of California, Davis School of Law.

 Non-refundable application fee*: U.S. $150

 A limited number of partial and/or full scholarships may be available for participants from developing countries, to cover tuition and/or for travel.
 Please note that partial scholarship recipients are subject to fee policy above; full scholarship recipients are not.

 Certificates and Credits